Fortified Churches of Transylvania

 Perhaps the reason it needed less defending was the medieval castle that used to top the hill above the village.
 Today the ruins are not maintained in any way, but an informal footpath leads up there.
 Completely overgrown, you can spot where the keep used to be – now just a small, overgrown rise – inside the ruined walls with guard towers partially still standing.
 I recorded the Facebook Live video below at this castle.
 Please pardon the quality; Facebook Live does not lend itself to editing.

-Like Darjiu, Valea Viilor’s walls are not very high: in this case a series of arches with rooms and an external walkway one flight up.
+Like Darjiu, Valea Viilor doesn’t have very high walls: in this case a series of arches with rooms and an external walkway one flight up.
 Like Saschiz, it looks like the church tower itself was Valea Viilor’s primary defensive structure.

 We climbed the church tower: a scary thing for me to do, given my fear of heights.
 From the top, we could survey the surrounding village and the hills beyond it, as well as peer down – to the extent that I dared – at the walls below.
 From that angle, they don’t look like they’d be very effective in an attack.